 - Whether or not you need dual diagnosis care

 - Family involvement

 - The reputation of the treatment facility

 - Licensing and accreditation of the staff and facility

 Once you have done your research, determined your specific treatment needs, and narrowed down your options, you can choose the best drug rehab for you.

 When you have narrowed down your treatment options and begin speaking with your insurance company and with treatment facilities, you should ask them any and all questions you may have.
 At Carolina Center for Recovery, our addiction specialists are awaiting your call to answer all of your questions about our drug rehab programs.

 “We offer individualized, extended-term treatment in an intimate setting.
-Located in Matthews, NC, a suburb of Charlotte, our team is comprised of doctors, clinicians, therapists, mentors, and recovery coaches with decades of experience in the addiction field.
+Located in Charlotte, NC, a suburb of Charlotte, our team is comprised of doctors, clinicians, therapists, mentors, and recovery coaches with decades of experience in the addiction field.
 We take a holistic approach to treating addiction, offering a variety of treatment modalities centered around identifying and resolving the underlying issues associated with the addiction.”